 Schoolwide Program Plan for Little Blue Elementary School

-As part of the Title I Schoowide plan, Little Blue provides supplemental instruction through the Math and Reading Specialists in grades K-5 using pull-out and push-in delivery.
-Please watch this informational video from our Blue Ridge Title I team.
+As part of the Title I Schoolwide plan, Little Blue provides supplemental instruction through the Math and Reading Specialists in grades K-5 using pull-out and push-in delivery.
+Please watch this informational video from our Little Blue Title I team.
 Click the title to view.

 The Raytown School District participates in Professional Learning Communities, utilizes Schoolwide Positive Behavior Support and has a comprehensive Response to Intervention Plan.
-In addition, Summer Learning Academy has been created to address the needs of students performing below grade level.
+Moreover, Summer School provides additional interventions for students needing support in reading and math.

 Methods and instructional strategies strengthen the academic program in the school.
 The general education teacher utilizes the district adopted core curriculum programs.
 In addition, differentiated instruction is practiced by the classroom teacher in preparing lessons that address the needs of the students within the class.
 It is the primary instruction provided to all students.
 If a student does not make adequate progress, more intensive, explicit instruction and intervention happen in small flexible group settings.